Bachelor of Science in Mechanical Engineering Technology

 B.S.-MCT educational objectives:

-- attain gainful employment and practice successfully in an mechanical-related engineering technology profession;
+- PEO-1 To produce graduates who attain gainful employment and practice successfully in mechanical related engineering technology professions;

-- remain technically current and adapt to rapidly changing technologies through continuous learning and self-improvement;
+- PEO-2 To produce graduates who remain technically current and adapt to rapidly changing technologies through continuous learning and self-improvement;

-- demonstrate independent thinking and function effectively in teams to solve open-ended problems in an industrial environment;
+- PEO-3 d To produce graduates who demonstrate independent thinking and function effectively in teams to solve open-ended problems in an industrial environment;

-- communicate effectively and perform ethically and professionally in business, industry and society.
+- PEO-4 To produce graduates who communicate effectively and perform ethically and professionally in business, industry, and society.

 In order to provide a strong foundation for the B.S.-MCT graduates to accomplish the educational objectives, the Division of Engineering Technology has established the following student outcomes, which describe the competencies that B.S.-MCT students should possess by the time they graduate: